-RC No. Record Types Description Disposition Instructions Citation 431.S Assessments assessments developed and administered by RETAIN UNTIL: Superseded/Obsolete classroom teachers THEN: Destroy 431.P assessments developed and administered by Permanent Confidentiality the Department of Public Instruction; includes G.S. § 115C-174.13(a) end-of-grade and end-of-course tests 16 NCAC 06D .0306 432.S Course Development includes proposals, outlines, syllabi, and RETAIN UNTIL: Superseded/Obsolete pacing guides THEN: Destroy 433.P Curriculum Development Standard Courses of Study developed by the Permanent Department of Public Instruction to define the scope and sequence of courses 434.S Lesson Plans lesson plans developed by individual teachers RETAIN UNTIL: Superseded/Obsolete or teams THEN: Destroy lesson plans licensed from vendors RETAIN UNTIL: Superseded/Obsolete Abide by any relevant THEN: Destroy copyright restrictions
+RC No. Record Types Description Disposition Instructions Citation 431.S Assessments assessments developed and administered by RETAIN UNTIL: Superseded/Obsolete classroom teachers THEN: Destroy 431.P assessments developed and administered by PERMANENT Confidentiality the Department of Public Instruction; includes G.S. § 115C-174.13(a) end-of-grade and end-of-course tests 432.S Course Development includes proposals, outlines, syllabi, and RETAIN UNTIL: Superseded/Obsolete pacing guides THEN: Destroy 433.P Curriculum Development Standard Courses of Study developed by the PERMANENT Department of Public Instruction to define the scope and sequence of courses 434.S Lesson Plans lesson plans developed by individual teachers RETAIN UNTIL: Superseded/Obsolete or teams THEN: Destroy lesson plans licensed from vendors RETAIN UNTIL: Superseded/Obsolete NOTE: Abide by any THEN: Destroy relevant copyright restrictions

-No destruction of records may take place if audits or litigation are pending or reasonably anticipated.
+^{} No destruction of records may take place if audits or litigation are pending or reasonably anticipated.

-∞ See appendix for list of item numbers for records that should transfer to the State Archives.
+[∞] See appendix for list of item numbers for records that should transfer to the State Archives.

-Ω See appendix for list of item numbers for records that are temporarily stored at the State Records Center prior to destruction.
+$[\]Omega$ See appendix for list of item numbers for records that are temporarily stored at the State Records Center prior to destruction.